 CRWA continues to serve on the Muddy River Maintenance and Management Oversight Committee (MMOC), the citizen-led oversight body of the project.

-Design plans for Phase 2 of the restoration are expected to be 75% complete in the winter of 2016-2017.
-Phase 2 involves dredging of the river sections both up and downstream of the Phase I site to increase flow capacity along the entire length of the river.
+Design plans for Phase 2 of the restoration are complete and currently undergoing review by permitting authorities.
+Phase 2 involves dredging of the river sections both up and downstream of the Phase I work area to increase flow capacity along the entire length of the river.
 Please refer to the Muddy River MMOC Website for project status updates or sign up for the MMOC's quarterly newsletter.Return to Top

 Located on 269 acres along the banks of the Charles River in Medfield, the Medfield State Hospital opened its doors in 1896 and remained in operation until 2003.
 During this time, the Hospital dumped its waste on the banks of the Charles, creating a 3-acre site contaminated with asbestos, lead, and other hazardous materials.
 An oil spill from a nearby power plant also contaminated sediments in the Charles.